In this Article

 - General discomfort

 Typhoid is a serious disease that is best prevented in young children.
-If you are alert and careful, you can ensure your child’s healthy childhood.
+If you are alert and careful, you can ensure a healthy childhood for your little one.
 Regular vaccinations and timely care will help you in doing just that.

 Also Read: Typhoid in Babies